 See your doctor if you have a fever, unexplained weight loss, drenching night sweats or a persistent cough.
 These are often signs of TB, but they can also result from other medical problems.
 Your doctor can perform tests to help determine the cause.

 The Centers for Disease Control and Prevention recommends that people who have an increased risk of tuberculosis be screened for latent TB infection.
-This recommendation includes:
+This recommendation includes people who:

-- Health care workers who treat people with a high risk of TB
+- Work in health care and treat people with a high risk of TB

 Tuberculosis is caused by bacteria that spread from person to person through microscopic droplets released into the air.
 This can happen when someone with the untreated, active form of tuberculosis coughs, speaks, sneezes, spits, laughs or sings.